nkoep/nkoep.net/posts/random-forest-regressor.md

   \approx 0.63212 \nsamp.
 $$
-This means that by drawing $\nsamp$ samples uniformly at random from the training set with replacement, on average we will use around 2/3 of the training set to fit each individual tree in the ensemble.
+This means that by drawing $\nsamp$ samples uniformly at random from the training set of size $\nsamp$ with replacement, on average we will use around 2/3 of the training set to fit each individual tree in the ensemble.

 ## Python Implementation of a Random Forest Regressor